evenifyouforget/forumlib/samples/html_to_markdown/out.md

 ```
 And a quoted passage:

-            "The quick brown fox jumps over the lazy dog."
-            - An ancient pangram.
+> "The quick brown fox jumps over the lazy dog."- An ancient pangram.

 ## Structured Content